State of Para, Brazil

 High grade gold

-On May 6, 2016 Anfield Gold Corp (formerly Anfield Nickel Corp) acquired Magellan Minerals Ltd. Anfield’s Strategic plan includes development and commissioning of the Coringa gold project in Para State, Brazil by late 2017 and acquiring other gold projects to build a mid-tier gold mining company
+On May 6, 2016 Anfield Gold Corp (formerly Anfield Nickel Corp) acquired Magellan Minerals Ltd. Anfield’s Strategic plan includes development and commissioning of the Coringa gold project in Para State, Brazil and acquiring other gold projects to build a mid-tier gold mining company

 Anfield Gold is a Vancouver based mineral exploration company, whose shares are traded on the TSX Venture Exchange under the stock symbol “ANF”